Behaviour services to help schools and students

 • Boards

-Support for schools to manage challenging student behaviour
+Support for managing challenging behaviour

-If you have an extreme event at your school, the Behaviour Crisis Response Service can respond to your emergency.
+If you have an extreme behaviour event at your school, the Behaviour Crisis Response Service can respond to your emergency.

-The service’s specialists assess the situation and tailor a response that:
+Response specialists assess the situation and tailor a response that:

 • stabilises the school